luizfelipepg-zz/dius/README.md

 As requested, I tried not taking longer than 2hours working on this project and therefore I did not finish the way I would like.
 I can, however, complete the unit testing if I am given more time.
 The mains objectives I tried to achieve are:
 - Easy to manage(CRUD) items and discounts
-- Clean code
+- Clean and easy readable code
-- Reusale code
+- Reusable code
-- Easy interface to create new discounts

 ## Main Class